khaledh/khaledh.github.io/docs/osdev/03-targeting-uefi-p1.md

 The first hurdle we have to overcome is that the UEFI firmware expects a PE32+ executable (Portable Executable with 64-bit extension to the standard PE32 format), which is an executable format used by Windows.
 It also expects the executable to follow the Windows ABI x64 calling convention.
 But since we're developing on Linux, we'll need a way to cross-compile our bootloader to this format.

 Let's forget about Nim for a moment.
 Can we cross-compile a simple C program to a freestanding PE32+ executable on Linux?
 This is why we installed `clang` earlier, which supports multiple targets.
 The target we're interested in is `x86_64-unknown-windows` (the `unknown` part is for the vendor, which is not important in our case).
-We also need to tell the compiler to limit the use of the standard library by passing the `-ffreestanding` flag:
+We also need to tell the compiler that we don't have a standard library by passing the `-ffreestanding` flag:

 ```c
 // main.c